| Primary Investigator: Joe Kable,

 Student: Linda Yu

 Linda Yu is from balmy Victoria, BC, Canada and completed her bachelor's degree at McGill University.
 She is currently a doctoral Psychology student at UPenn.
-Her research involves contextual effects on economic decision making.
+Linda is investigating the neural networks involved in economic decision-making, with a combination of functional neuroimaging and behavioral studies of patients with focal brain damage.
 She enjoys reading old books and trying new foods.

 Matthew Nassar, Ph.D.
 (2012-2013)